dcastro0803/COJ/README.md

 # COJ
-This repository contains some problems from COJ
+This repository contains some problems from COJ Caribbean Online Judge problems